jackyzha0/quartz/content/notes/cv2.md

 ## Album of the Day Website
 https://github.com/JetHughes/album

+This is my most recent project.
+I created this as a way to put in to practive the things I have been learning at university.
+I is a basic website with user authentication and authorisation.
+It is built using Express and Pug and is hosted on AWS.

 ## React Native App
 https://github.com/JetHughes/snowboard-goals-app

+This was one of my first large projects.
+It was my year 13 IT scholarship project.
+It is built using React-Native and Expo.
+Throughout the creation of this project I had to consider many factors besides the code.
+This included working with a stakeholder, considering legal and ethical implications, privacy, security, UI design, Iterative development and more.

 ## Motion Detector
 https://github.com/JetHughes/motion-detector

+This was a small project I made last summer.
+Someone was stealing my cookies, so rather than recording 24/7 I configured my GoPro to stream to an RTMP server.
+This video was then analysed by a python script using OpenCV and I was alerted when motion was detected.

 ## Python Bots
 https://github.com/JetHughes/discord-album-bot, https://github.com/JetHughes/slack-album-bot

 ## Non-Destructive Image Editor